PullNotifier Logo

 /github unsubscribe your-org/your-repo pulls

-Or unsubscribe from specific pull request activities:
+Or unsubscribe from specific activities:

 /github unsubscribe your-org/your-repo reviews